whosonfirst/go-whosonfirst-spelunker/README.md

 ### go-whosonfirst-spelunker

 That would be the package that you are looking at right now.
-It defines the [Spelunker](#) interface and exposes a package library for use by other packages to create a "spelunker-like" command-line tool.
+It defines the [Spelunker](https://github.com/whosonfirst/go-whosonfirst-spelunker/blob/main/spelunker.go#L24-L82) interface defining the minimal methods required for a Spelunker application be it a command-line application, a web application or something else.

 This package does not export any working implementations of the `Spelunker` interface.
 It simply defines the interface and other associated types.